JinPajama/Instagram_HTML/README.md

 You can test {

-search box & header profile click event,
+Search box & header profile click event,

-post double click event (Liked animation -< It's currently error now.
+Post double click event (Liked animation -< It's currently error now.
 It works at my VS code but I think something wrong during upload on Github),

+Swipe to go to next picture ( Swiper API )

 post like & store icon click event,

 }

-pretty funny and learned a lot.
-Thanks.
+It was great project for understand Web frontend.
+Thank you.